We Can Work It Out: Composition

 McCartney wrote the words and music to the verses and the chorus, with lyrics that "might have been personal", probably relating to his relationship with actress Jane Asher.
 McCartney then presented the song to Lennon, who contributed the bridge:

 I took it to John to finish it off, and we wrote the middle together.
 Which is nice: 'Life is very short.
 There's no time for fussing and fighting, my friend.'
 Then it was George Harrison's idea to put the middle into 3/4 time, like a German waltz.
 That came on the session, it was one of the cases of the arrangement being done on the session.

 As with several of his songs over 1965–66, McCartney drew inspiration for "We Can Work It Out" from his relationship with actress Jane Asher (pictured in 1967).

 With its intimations of mortality, Lennon's contribution to the twelve-bar bridge contrasts typically with what he saw as McCartney's cajoling optimism, a contrast also seen in other collaborations by the pair, such as "Getting Better" and "I've Got a Feeling".
 As Lennon told Playboy in 1980:

 In We Can Work It Out, Paul did the first half, I did the middle eight.
 But you've got Paul writing, 'We can work it out / We can work it out' – real optimistic, y'know, and me, impatient: 'Life is very short, and there's no time / For fussing and fighting, my friend.'

-In author Ian MacDonald's view, some critics have overemphasised the extent of McCartney's optimism in the song and neglect the urgency in passages written by McCartney, such as the line "Do I have to keep on talking until I can't go on?"
+In author Ian MacDonald's view, some critics have overemphasised the extent of McCartney's optimism in the song and neglect the urgency in passages written by McCartney, such as the line "Do I have to keep on talking till I can't go on?"
 Lennon's middle shifts focus from McCartney's concrete reality in D Mixolydian to a philosophical perspective in B minor.
 The waltz-like passage suggested by Harrison that leads back to the verse is possibly meant to suggest tiresome struggle.
 Rather than a formal change to 3/4 time, the waltz effect is created by the use of quarter note triplets within the regular 4/4 rhythm.